ewilded/psychoPATH/README.md

 b) the upload directory is located outside the document root, that is why we need to employ both directory traversal and full document root path guessing.

-So we try both scenarios ine one go.
+So, we try both scenarios in one go.
 After the series of file upload attempts, we check the document root for existance of the file we tried to create: http://example.org/test.jpg